athulkal/athulkallungal.com/content/about.md

 # About

-Hello, I'm Athul Kallungal a passionate developer who loves to write programs in node.js, c#.
+Hello, I'm Athul Kallungal a passionate developer who loves to write programs in Python,Node.js, C#.
 These are just some of my favourite languages.
 I'm currenly living in London,United Kingdom.